TheTS/palmsplusr/README.md

 Documentation and Examples
 --------------------------

-For further information and examples, please see the [GitHub documentation](http://thets.github.io/palmsplusr/)
+For further information and extensive examples, please see the [GitHub documentation](http://thets.github.io/palmsplusr/)

 Notes
 -----